eigenfoo/old-eigenfoo.github.io/_drafts/2020-01-04-ml-mini-syllabus.md

   - What is a generator, and how is it related to the `yield` keyword?
   - How is unit testing done in Python?
   - Can you make your own pip-installable Python package?
+  - Python wasn't designed for heavy-duty numerical computation, so how/why is all our machine learning done in Python?
 - Get familiar with popular libraries or frameworks for ML
-  - NumPy, Pandas and Matplotlib are pretty universally used.
+  - NumPy, Pandas and Matplotlib are pretty universal.
+  - Beyond that, what frameworks/libraries you want to learn depends on what you want to do.
 - Containers (e.g. Docker)

 ## Resources